RodolfoFerro/cv-demo/README.md

 # Image classification using One-Shot Learning Techniques

-This repository contains a technical demo for an **Image Classification** system of CAD figure and a ticket.
+This repository contains a technical demo for an **Image Classification** system of CAD figures and tickets.

 ![Overview](assets/samples.png)